oretoise/docs/_docs/comm-plans/scripts/check-links.md

 ---

 # Check links
 This script audits the validity of each link sent out for a program's Communication Plan.
-Each emails in a program's communication plan is checked to ensure that the link is secure, not outdatated, and does not return a 404 error.
-This script should be run prior to sending out emails to prospective students so we can be sure that all links sent to prospects work as intended.
+Each email in a program's communication plan is checked to ensure that the link is secure, not outdatated, and does not return a 404 error.

 ## Arguments
 This script takes no arguments